TMJ and bruxism can cause pain or discomfort in your Jaw, Face or neck

 Our qualified remedial massage therapists Gemma and Grace use a range of different massage techniques to treat the issues and symptoms related to your TMJD and/or Bruxism.
 They can use intra-oral massage, using specialised gloves, trigger point therapy and numerous other techniques to achieve effective relief from the tension and pain in and around the jaw.

+Anyone who is confused about the procedures, or wants to make an appointment can visit website.
 If you would like to try remedial massage therapy for the symptoms you are experiencing give us a call or book online.

 Melbourne Combined Natural Therapies